rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [expect]: ../std/result/enum.Result.html#method.expect

-If you don’t call `expect`, the program will compile, but you’ll get a warning:
+If we don’t call `expect`, the program will compile, but we’ll get a warning:

 ```bash
 $ cargo build